Losant/losant-docs/docs/workflows/custom-nodes.md

 ## Using Custom Nodes

 Once a Custom Node has been saved and deployed, it becomes available for use within your cloud workflows and other Custom Nodes.
 Your workflow palette contains a section with all of your application's Custom Nodes.
-These nodes can be dragged onto the stage, moved around, connected to other nodes, configured and deleted just like any other node.
+These nodes can be dragged onto the canvas, moved around, connected to other nodes, configured and deleted just like any other node.

 ![Custom Nodes Overview](/images/workflows/custom-nodes-overview.png "Custom Nodes Overview")